 ChatGPT then suggested how to stretch those remaining dollars.
 Adding eggs, oats, bread, peanut butter, cheese, deli meat, rice, and tortillas created enough food for breakfasts and lunches too.
 The plan proved that a week’s worth of satisfying meals can fit comfortably within a modest budget, while still leaving room for variety.

-Turning Leftovers into Savings
+Turning Leftovers Into Savings

 ChatGPT also offers advice on how to repurpose ingredients and maximize every purchase.
 It encourages bulk cooking to create future meals and limit waste.
 Leftover chicken, for instance, can become the base for a quick salad or wrap the next day.